Nicolae Lupan

 Nicolae Lupan (16 March 1921 – 25 January 2017) was a Bessarabian journalist.

 Biography

-In 1958, Lupan became the first editor in chief of TeleRadio-Moldova.
+In 1958, Lupan became the first editor-in-chief of TeleRadio-Moldova.
 He was a member of the National Patriotic Front and lost his job.
-In March 1974, Lupan went into exile in Belgium.
-In exile he worked for Radio Free Europe (1974–1987).
+In March 1974, Lupan went into exile in Belgium, where he worked for the Radio Free Europe (1974–1987).

 Lupan was the president of the Pro-Bessarabia and Bukovina Association (Asociaţia Pro-Basarabia şi Bucovina).
 The association was formed in Paris on 27 November 1950 by Nicolae Dianu and reactivated by Lupan in 1975.